Skip to main content

 Pharmacologic Interventions

-• In the absence of a proven or suspected bacterial infection, the Panel recommends against the use of empiric broad-spectrum antibiotics in adult patients with severe or critical COVID-19 (BIII).
+• In the absence of a proven or suspected secondary infection, the Panel recommends against the use of empiric broad-spectrum antimicrobials in patients with severe or critical COVID-19 (BIII).

-• As with any hospitalized patient, adult patients with COVID-19 who receive antibiotics should be reassessed daily to minimize the adverse consequences of unnecessary antimicrobial therapy (AIII).
+• As with any hospitalized patient, patients with COVID-19 who receive antimicrobials should be reassessed daily to minimize the adverse consequences of unnecessary antimicrobial therapy (AIII)

 Extracorporeal Membrane Oxygenation

-• There is insufficient evidence for the Panel to recommend either for or against the use of extracorporeal membrane oxygenation in adults with COVID-19 and refractory hypoxemia.
+• There is insufficient evidence for the Panel to recommend either for or against the use of extracorporeal membrane oxygenation in adults with COVID-19–associated ARDS and refractory hypoxemia.

 Each recommendation in the Guidelines receives a rating for the strength of the recommendation (A, B, or C) and a rating for the evidence that supports it (I, IIa, IIb, or III).
 See Guidelines Development for more information.